dingqy/EEE102-Assessment4-Backstage/README.md

 * user: Id, name, gender, permission
 * Return true if adding successfully
 #### 4. bool updateBook (Book book)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * book: name, author, publisher, price, isbn
 * Return true if adding successfully
 #### 5. bool updateUser (User user)
-* Notice: this method first need to use searchUser() to get the Id of the user (Login is also available)
+* Notice: When using this method, please first use searchUser() to get the Id of the user (Login is also available but not recommended)
 * user: name, gender (It will be updated in the future)
 * Return true if adding successfully
 * This method cannot change the username and password.
 #### 6. bool borrowBook (Book book, User user)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * book: bookId
 * user: Id
 * Return true if borrowing book successfully
 #### 7. bool returnBook (Book book)
-* Notice: this method first need to use searchBook() to get the bookId of the book
+* Notice: When using this method, please firstly use searchBook() to get the bookId of the book
 * book: bookId
 * Return true if returning book successfully
 #### 8. vector<Book> searchBook (map<string, string> type)